Characterization and optimized engineering of bosonic quantum interfaces under single-mode operational constraints: Characterizing Squeezing Restricted interface

 So far we have considered the situation that all single-mode operations are available on both modes.
 However, this situation is not always relevant in practice because actively squeezing an unknown state is known to be challenging in many platforms, such as optics and spin ensembles.
 If one involved platform in a hybrid quantum system suffers from such squeezing restriction, one would expect that the interfaces with different squeezing on the restricted mode cannot be inter-converted by the available single-mode controls.

+Apart from hybrid quantum systems, such squeezing restriction can also be found even when all modes have the same physical nature, but each mode plays a different role in the application.
+For example, in collision-based trapped ion cooling \cite{rapid_cooling_ion2023}, which aims to cool data ions that encoded information in their internal states, squeezing can only be applied to the ancillary coolant ions that do not encode information.
+It is because squeezing ion motion would require coupling the motional and internal states \cite{motional_ion1996}, and thus will corrupt the encoded information.

 Although the squeezing restriction is not uncommon, its implications on interface characterization and engineering are not well understood.
-In the relevant literature, Ref. \cite{Lau2019} studies this issue only for the engineering of a specific interface (i.e. SWAP).
-The interface engineering scheme in Ref. \cite{Jiang2021}, on the other hand, heavily relies on the phase-sensitive amplification of every mode and thus cannot be applied under this practical restriction.
+In the relevant literature, Ref.~\cite{lau2019} studies this issue only for the engineering of a specific interface (i.e. SWAP).
+The interface engineering scheme in Ref.~\cite{Jiang2021}, Moreover, heavily relies on the phase-sensitive amplification of every mode and thus cannot be applied under this practical restriction.
 We will fill this missing gap in the following sections.
-In this section, we will first complete the interface characterization.
-Its implication in interface engineering will be discussed in Sec.~\ref{modified_protocol} and \ref{remote_gate}.
+In this section, we will first complete the interface characterization, and its implication in interface engineering will be discussed in Sec.~\ref{modified_protocol}.